CGI-FR/SIGO/README.md

 - `--anonymizer,-a <string>`, allows to choose the method used for data anonymization (default value is `"NoAnonymizer"`).
 Choose from the following list [`"general"`, `"meanAggregation"`, `"medianAggregation"`, `"outlier"`, `"laplaceNoise"`, `"gaussianNoise"`, `"swapping"`].
 - `--cluster-info,-i <string>`, allows to display information about cluster.
 - `--entropy <bool>`, allows to choose if entropy model for l-diversity used.
-- `--load-original=data.json`, allows to re-identify individuals from an anonymized dataset using the original dataset `data.json`.

 ## DEMO